 Also read: 25x best books to read for influencers

-And if you’re wondering: are my English writing skills good enough to blog in English, my answer will always be: Yes!
+If you’re wondering: are my English writing skills good enough to blog in English, my answer will always be: Yes!
 Because by doing it, you can better and perfect your English writing skills over time.

-Good news: I found popular non-native English speaker’s blogs, and their writing skills aren’t perfect
+There are plenty of popular non-native English speaker’s blogs, and their writing skills aren’t perfect

 8 ways to improve your English writing skills as a non-native English speaker